emmalod/SimuLEO/README.md

 conda install --yes --file requirements.txt
 ```

+## Our repository

+In the repository can be found the following files:
+- **SimuLEO.ipynb:** The Jupyter Dashboard of the project.
+- **OCTAVE:** the folder that contains all the Octave code needed to perform the computations
+- **requirements.txt:** txt file to install the libraries
+- **Almanacs030480, SatellitePositions030480, InViewMask030480:** an example of constellation produced by the tool

 # The project

 SimuLEO is a project developed by Emma Lodetti and Angelica Iseni, two final-year students from the Geoinformatics Engineering at Politecnico di Milano.
 This project was supervised by Professor Ludovico G. A. Biagi in the field of Positioning and Location Based Services.